By Cathie Arquilla

 Pasco was our guide to the local attractions of Meiners Oaks, a former women’s penitentiary and a certified organic farm on steroids (well, obviously not on steroids).
 As far as Pasco knew, there were no plans for the prison, but it was weirdly fascinating to ride by it, a bizarre juxtaposition of confinement in such beautiful open space.

 Sprinkel is a hybrid of the best sort.
-He is both agricultural journalist and commercial farmer (since 1975), however his best harvest seems to come in the form of fostering back-to-basics community connections.
+He is both an agricultural journalist and commercial farmer (since 1975), however, his best harvest seems to come in the form of fostering back-to-basics community connections.

 Eat, Drink and Talk Some More

 Eat bread, drink wine, have dessert, enjoy life –- That is Suzanne’s Cuisine’s mantra.
 It is on their card and we were about to do exactly that, again!
 We sat outdoors facing a garden that was lit both by God and by design in such a way that the roses glowed.
 We settled in, dusk, drinks and conversation both heavy and light.